 Wedding Breakfast – Not actually breakfast, it’s the traditional name for your first meal as a married couple.

-You can download this handy glossary as a PDF to keep with you.
+You can download this handy guide as a PDF to keep with you.

 To find out how I can support you during your wedding planning, discover my services here.